maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 These lists are in the casstring class.
 If you have suggestions for more lists, or additional operations which should be added to the existing lists, please contact the developers.

+### Allowed words ### {#Allowed_Words}

+By default, arbitrary function or variable names of more than two characters in length are not permitted.
+This is a comma separated list of function or variable names which are permitted in a student's answer.

 ### Forbid Floats ### {#Forbid_Floats}

 If set to `yes`, then any answer of the student which has a floating point number